xaviersalazar/check-exercises-app/CONTRIBUTING.md

 If you find a bug or have a more efficient way to do something, open an issue and I will get back to you on it thru the comments.
 If it's a major change to the program, like a new feature or a styling change, you can open an issue as well, but add `[feat]` or `[style change]` to your title with a description of what you want to change or add

-Most of the code is location in the `assets` folder.
-There you'll find the css and js files you mostly be working with
+The `index.html` is all of the html code for the app.
+The rest of the code is located in the `assets` folder.
+There you'll find the css and js files you'll be working with.
+The `main.js` file is used for Electron's setup

+**When testing your code, be wary of Github's API rate-limit and not to exceed it.
+Go [here](https://developer.github.com/v3/#rate-limiting) for more information*

 # steps
 ### fork